Archive for May, 2008

 Thursday, May 15th, 2008

-Ian Lynam, who I met at the meeting with Christian Schwartz last month, send me his book named “Parallel Strokes.”
-He interviewed with Akira Kobayashi of Linotype for PingMag and I’ve been aware of who the interviewer is since I read that interview.
+Ian Lynam, who I met at the meeting with Christian Schwartz last month, send me his book titled Parallel Strokes.
+I just said hello to him before leaving the meeting, so I emailed him and got an appointment to talk about topic on type design with him.
+Ian interviewed with Akira Kobayashi of Linotype for PingMag a few years ago.
+I’m aware of who the interviewer is since I read that interview.
 I didn’t think he lives in Japan.
-I just said hello to him a little while before leaving the meeting, so I emailed him and got an appointment with him.

-Ian compiled 19 interviews, which are for PM or several magazines, with various type designers and various graffiti artists in “Parallel Strokes.”
-I enjoyed to know various background how they started type designs and typographic graffiti at first.
-Some part of the inteview with Akira Kobayashi seemed to be edited in order to fit the PingMag’s page, but a lot of photos and some sketches, which were not included in PM, were added in Parallel Strokes.
-And PS includes some interviews with Underware or DIAM.
-DIAM is one of my favorite artists since I’d read that interview.
-I was able to know DIAM to read the article for FontShop magazine that Ian interviewed a few years ago.
+Ian compiled 19 interviews in Parallel Strokes, which includes various type designers and graffiti artists.
+I enjoyed to know there were various background stories how they started type designs and typographic graffiti at first.
+Some part of the interview with Akira Kobayashi on PingMag seemed to be edited in order to fit the page, but a lot of photos and some sketches were added in Parallel Strokes.
+Interviews with Underware and DIAM were also included in it.
+DIAM is one of my favorite artists since I read the interview article that Ian did for the FontShop magazine a few years ago.

 Ian send me his book “Parralel Strokes” and some novelty goods

-(Left above) Parallel Strokes Poster (Lower right) The DIAM’s photo reminded me of The FontShop catalogue Issue 005.
-DIAM’s work covered this issue.
+Parallel Strokes reminded me of The FontShop catalogue Issue 005.

 Ian is not only a graphic dsigner but also a type designer.
 He digitized Cooper Black Italic Swash.
 And he also have his label WordShape.